ChenLaboratory/hexDensity/README.md

 diggle: logical value for apply edge correction with the Jones-Diggle improved edge correction which is more accurate. (need 'edge' to be TRUE to take effect).

 ### plotKernel: plot result from hexDensity
 Adapted from plotting function of hexbin.
-Hacky workaround since hexbin plot things into discrete bins whereas results from hexKernel is more like a gradient and need a continuous color spectrum.
+Hacky workaround since hexbin plot things into discrete bins whereas results from hexDensity is more like a gradient and need a continuous color spectrum.
 Will be changed in the future.
 ```
 plotKernel(
   kernel,